-Since I don’t want to inherit an entire plane of reality filled with demons — call me crazy — I’ve spent a good chunk of my life looking for a way to sever my bloodline.
+Because I don’t want to inherit an entire plane of reality filled with demons — call me crazy — I’ve spent a good chunk of my life looking for a way to sever my bloodline.
 I thought the Libris Infernalis might have some useful info, but all I ever found in my admittedly limited readings of the book were madness, mayhem, and death.

-And that all leaked out into our world thanks to a necromancer by the name Black Betty.
+And that all leaked out into our world thanks to a necromancer by the name of Black Betty.
 Black Betty stole the book, ripped out some choice pages, and passed them around to her psychotic sorcerer friends and told them to have fun.

 Their fun cost four people their lives.